-Below is an example of Kanban board of mine with at least rough numbers to aim for.
+Below is an example of a Kanban board of mine with at least rough numbers to aim for.

 The next step is super important—share the project map with the hiring manager and the hiring team!

-Everyone needs to know what's coming up in the calendar and, if scaling is what the business needs, then everyone needs to absolutely prioritise hiring and that means knowing how much time commitment they will need to give to the recruiting process.
+Everyone needs to know what's coming up in the calendar and, if scaling is what the business needs, then everyone needs to absolutely prioritize hiring and that means knowing how much time commitment they will need to give to the recruiting process.

 When I say efficient, don’t think immediately that the interview process has to be rushed—not at all!